-Student Health Services is not a walk-in clinic but some same-day appointments are available each day.
+The Student Health Center is not a walk-in clinic but some same-day appointments are available each day.

-Multi-disciplinary services are provided by family physicians, medical specialists, psychiatrists, nurse practitioners, nurses, social workers and dieticians.
+Multi-disciplinary services are provided by family physicians, medical specialists, psychiatrists, nurse practitioners, nurses, social workers and a dietitian.

 - Urgent and non-urgent medical treatment

 - Sexual health care including contraception counselling and STI prevention, testing and treatment

 Chiropractic, physical therapy and massage therapy services are available to staff, faculty and students.

 These services are not free but fees are partially covered by USSU/GSA student health and dental plans and most personal health plans.